praveenpuglia/css-support/README.md

 ## Current Focus

 Currently my focus is on gathering data and putting them together in a way that's consumable.
+Also, the support information only talks about when a property or value landed in a stable release.

 ## TODO
 - [x] Get a list of all standard properties.